makokaz/parallel-distributed-programming/00slurm/README.md

 Run a few commands and quit immediately.
 This is useful when you want to interactively diagnose problems.

+<font color="red">USE IT ONLY WHEN REALLY NECESSARY</font>

+Remember that when you are running a job on a compute host, others may be waiting for a host to become available.

 Run a debugger
 -------------------

 ```
 $ srun -p p   -t 0:01:00 --pty cuda-gdb
+$ srun -p v   -t 0:01:00 --pty cuda-gdb
 $ srun -p big -t 0:01:00 --pty gdb
 $ srun -p knm -t 0:01:00 --pty gdb
 ```